function61/varasto/docs/guide_how-to-install.md

 - Security or access controls (only run this in your LAN)
 - Anything mentioned in the
   ["General availability" milestone](https://github.com/function61/varasto/milestone/3)
+- Also, expect that some settings like replication policies getting rewritten with beta-stage updates.
+Nothing will get rewritten in such a way that it would result in losing data.
+- Updates between beta versions can be tedious.
+I will release instructions, but cannot promise that they won't contain manual steps like "download backup, replace this from backup file, run this command to import backup".

 Linux (Docker)